djcustard/GestureGAN/README.md

 AudioSet: https://research.google.com/audioset/

-To prove that the numpy arrays can be played back into sound, I created a short python program to randomly recall and play numpy arrays from their folder.
+To prove that the numpy arrays can be played back into sound, I adapted a python program that

 The model is built upon a version of DC-GAN outlined by lecturer Jeff Heaton.